fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 It is however unlikely that anybody creates strings with a constructor function, so most likely the simpler version of the type guard would be just fine.

-Next let us consider the field _date_.
-Parsing and validating the date object is pretty similar, since TypeScript doesn't really know a type for date, we need to treat it as as _string_.
+Next let us consider the field <i>date</i>.
+Parsing and validating the date object is pretty similar, since TypeScript doesn't really know a type for date, we need to treat it as as <i>string</i>.
 We still definitely should use JavaScript level validation to check whether the date format is acceptable.

 We will add the following functions